Smart Protection for your Home: Is a Smart Home a more Secure Home?

 What the figures tell us

-Recent reports show growing interest in these products, with 38% of people saying they were interested in buying smart home security systems, and 66% agreeing that connected devices could make their lives easier.
+Reports from 2018 show growing interest in these products, with 38% of people saying they were interested in buying smart home security systems, and 66% agreeing that connected devices could make their lives easier.

 When you focus on younger age groups you also find a clear generation gap – among 18-34-year-olds 52% are interested in buying home security as opposed to 38% across all age groups, and 91% of 18-24-year-olds say that connected devices could make life easier, in contrast to 66% when you include all ages.